Tackling loneliness in rural areas

 Project Background

-This IMPACT project focuses on tackling loneliness among older people in Moray, Scotland.
-The project is engaging with older people local to Moray to review the factors that lead to isolation.
+This IMPACT project focused on tackling loneliness among older people in Moray, Scotland.
+The project engaged with older people local to Moray to review the factors that lead to isolation.

-In rural areas, loneliness is more common, and therefore this project will help uncover mechanisms to overcome the challenges and re-engage older people within the wider community.
+In rural areas, loneliness is more common, and therefore this project helped uncover mechanisms to overcome the challenges and re-engage older people within the wider community.

 Pre-project Evidence